Cyclone Pam: New Zealand

 Civil Defense officials in New Zealand issued severe weather warnings, that the remnants of Cyclone Pam could bring unprecedented damage to much of the northeastern coastal areas of the North Island.
 Swells of 6–8 m were forecast with potential for damage exceeding that of Cyclone Bola – which struck New Zealand's North Island in 1988.

 On 15 March gale-force winds began affecting northern parts of the North Island and continued into the following day, with gusts peaking at 148 km/h in Kaeo and 144 km/h in Hicks Bay.
 Some voluntary evacuations took place in the Gisborne region.
 Power outages took place in the Whangarei District.
 Heavy rains accompanied the system as well, with over 200 mm falling in areas between Hicks Bay and Gisborne.
 Along the coast, waves reached 4.5 m in Tutukaka and 5–6 m near Tolaga Bay.
 The cyclone also brought cooler temperatures throughout most of the North Island and northern South Island.

 The storm later brought winds up to 140 km/h to the Chatham Islands (pop: 650), prompting the declaration of a civil defence emergency.
 Downed trees cut power to portions of the islands, though no major damage was reported.
 Twelve people sought refuge in a public shelter.
 A wharf on the north side of the islands was damaged by rough seas.
+Insurance loss in New Zealand amounted to NZ$2.2 million (US$1.63 million).